mjhilton/jdr-testing-guides/01b - Test Projects.md

 - Enzyme is a React-focused HTML renderer for testing your React components.
 It provides an assertion syntax specific to testing React rendering.
 - Webdriver-js is a javascript binding to Selenium WebDriver, which gives you APIs to control and read fully-running websites in a variety of browsers
 - Nightwatch.js is combined test runner, and more modern Selenium binding based on the W3C WebDriver API
+- faker.js generates realistic-looking but random data based on categories like firstname, lastname, address, email etc
+- Chance generates type-based random data, and isn't intended to be real-world realistic.
+More of a randomiser.